 \section{Leading singularities for eight points}

-In this appendix, we will derive the explicit form the leading singularities at eight-points.
+In this appendix, we will derive the explicit form of the leading singularities at the eight-point.
 We evaluate the Grassmannian integral~\eqref{eq:grass} by solving the orthogonal condition ($\pm$ labels two branches) and localizing the minors ($1,2$ labels two solutions), leading to a set of four independent leading singularities for a given minor.

 Here, we choose to localize the Grassmannian on the cell $M_4=0$.
 On the positive branch, where all ordered minors are positive, the 2 solutions are given as:

 where

 In the above we've defined solution 1 to be the upper of $\pm, \mp$, and solution 2 to be the lower.
 For the solutions in the negative branch, we just need to flip the sign of the matrix element $c_{4,j}\rightarrow -c_{4,j}$ ($j=1,4,6,8$), i.e.